dh1tw/remoteSwitch/README.md

 ## How to execute the tests

-All critial packages have their own set of unit tests.
+All critical packages have their own set of unit tests.
 The tests can be executed with the following commands:

 ```bash
 $ cd $GOPATH/src/github.com/remoteSwitch